wwmoraes/site/content/posts/scripts-do-not-scale/index.md

 Script A uses script B/tool C, cleverly glued together in a pipeline more often than not.
 It commonly requires secrets or dependencies non-reproducible locally as well.
 Why?
 Because that's what "continuous integration" is all about, right?
-A castle of cards that no one dares to touch unless until it breaks.
+A castle of cards that no one dares to touch unless it breaks.

 ![https://tenor.com/en-GB/view/right-natalie-portman-star-wars-rd_btc-gif-24051918](https://media.tenor.com/Wza_7q92YIQAAAAC/right-natalie-portman.gif)